tetrapharmakon/species/_lectures/4-computations.md

 $$ \dots $$

 Computations of a few simple $Z$'s; for $E$ an $\cal C$.
-In general, computations of $Z_F$'s that do not use sophisticated techniques of infinite series' summing are near to impossible.
+In general, computations of $Z_F$'s that do not use sophisticated infinite series' summing techniques are rare or even impossible.
 More than often, an explicit formula for $Z_F$ relies on mysterious combinatorial identities (through which a clever manipulation of $Z_F$'s can shed light on *even more mysterious* combinatorial identities).

-Cycle index series are however an unavoidable tool in the calculus of combinatorial species; in fact, they play a fundamental role in expressing the formula for the type generating series of a substitution of species:
+Cycle index series are, however, an unavoidable tool in the calculus of combinatorial species; in fact, they play a fundamental role in expressing the formula for the type generating series of substitution of a species into another:

 $$ \tilde{g}_{F \triangleleft G}(t) = Z_F(\tilde G(t), \tilde G(t^2), \tilde G(t^3),\dots) $$

-This formula can be used in order to obtain the expression of $Z_{S}$ in terms of $Z_E$ and $Z_{\cal C}$, and the formula for the cycle index series yields the identity
+This formula can be used in order to obtain the expression of $Z_{S}$ in terms of $Z_E$, and $Z_{\cal C}$, and the formula for the cycle index series yields the identity

 $$ \prod_{k\ge 1} \frac1{1-t^k} = \exp \sum_{k\ge 1} \frac1k \frac{t^k}{1-t^k} $$